-Quraisyah (Q): We first met as trainees at the Home Team Academy in 2014.
-However, we did not speak to each other much back then, except for the occasional 'hello' if we happened to see each other.
-We reconnected when we were posted to Bedok Division in 2015.
-At that time, Fazlin was on a six-month attachment at Bedok Division Investigation Branch prior to his posting to Ang Mo Kio Division as an Investigation Officer and I was serving in Marine Parade Neighbourhood Police Centre's Ground Response Force.
+Quraisvah (Q): We first met as trainees at the Home Team Academy in 2014.
+However, we did not speak to each F: Personally, I do not believe in pushing my children to other much back then, except for the occasional 'hello' if pursue policing or imposing any expectations regarding we happened to see each other.
+We reconnected when their career choices on them.
+More importantly, I hope that we were posted to Bedok Division in 2015.
+At that time. they get to pursue their interests, and if that interest is in Fazlin was on a six-month attachment at Bedok Division the Force, we would surely share with them our personal Investigation Branch prior to his posting to Ang Mo Kio tips and experiences.
+Division as an Investigation Officer and I was serving in Marine Parade Neighbourhood Police Centre's Ground Response Force.